Teaching and learning

 Flexible, multidisciplinary courses that you can tailor to your interests and career ambitions.
 All our courses are divided into units, some of which are optional.
 The range of optional course units typically increases as you progress, often including units from other courses, or delivered by other parts of the University.

 Courses that challenge your preconceptions and give you a greater understanding of what it means to be a responsible global citizen.
 Our Manchester Leadership Programme could form part of your degree, blending community volunteering with a course unit that explores topics such as ethical leadership and social responsibility.
-You could also combine your studies with a year abroad to gain the Manchester Global Award, or explore your entrepreneurial side with the Manchester Enterprise Award.
+You could also combine your studies with a year abroad to complete the Manchester Global Challenge, or explore your entrepreneurial side with the Manchester Enterprise Challenge.

 Personalised learning that puts you at the heart of your academic experience.
 As well as fantastic facilities, including our state-of-the-art Alan Gilbert Learning Commons, our virtual learning environment gives you study materials and activities online, as well as interactive sessions with staff and other students – so you can organise your study and personal life to suit you.